fuzzylogicxx/fuzzylogic/posts/winter-2020-website-refresh.md

 Working custom speedlify on Netlify https://zen-hoover-34d28b.netlify.app/fuzzylogic.me/

 Need to consider if I want the lighthouse scores in the footer (https://github.com/zachleat/speedlify-score/).
-If I do, I probably don’t want or need to do this by client-side javascript.
+If I do, I probably don’t want or need to do this by client-side javascript; could just be static.
+Alternatively check Max Böck’s post on how he implemented it.

 Added two Netlify plugins